20 Things You Need to Know About Getting Into a Military Service Academy

 The service academy admissions teams also include diversity officers who focus on helping minority candidates through the application process.
 (All candidates have access to regional admissions officers for similar assistance.)
 Skye Williams worked with a diversity officer who was "very influential and very helpful and very encouraging for the whole process.
 As soon as I started the application, she was already on me, sending me messages and encouraging me."
 Louis Burts also praises the West Point diversity officers.
 "To me, what was most important was that they weren't pandering," he says.
 "They weren't like, 'Hey, you're black, come to our school.'
 They didn't see me as a minority candidate.
 They saw me as a candidate.
 They saw me as an individual person, who they wanted to come to the school, and that made me feel very valued.
 Other schools would specifically mention, 'Hey, you're a minority, we want you to come here.'
 The West Point officers weren't like that with me.
 They were like, 'Hey, we think you'll be good for the school—come here.'
 And I think that's what made the difference for me.
 I wasn't seen as a statistic or someone to boost their minority numbers."

 The academies' outreach efforts are paying off—minority admissions are on the rise.
 Based on the most recent data available, minorities account for about one-third of all incoming service academy cadets and midshipmen today.
 Those numbers have been rising over the past few years.
 Take West Point, for example.
 In 2009, about 25% of the incoming class were minority students.
-Ten years later, that number has jumped to slightly more than 35% for new cadets reporting this year.
+Eleven years later, that number has jumped to about 40% for new cadets reporting in 2020.

 Along with an increase in minority admissions, more women are attending the service academies these days, too.
 Women weren't allowed to attend the academies until 1976.
 Since then, their numbers have been steadily rising.

-This year, about 27% of all new cadets and midshipmen reporting to service academies are women.
-That's a big jump from 10 years ago.
+Now, roughly one-quarter of all cadets and midshipmen are women.
+That's a big jump from a decade or so ago.
 Again, looking at West Point as an example, less than 15% of the new cadets entering the academy in 2009 were women.
-In 2019, women make up more than 23% of the incoming class.
+In 2020, women make up more than 23% of the incoming class.

 One hurdle the admissions officers face when it comes to recruiting more female applicants is the notion that the service academies are still male-dominated environments.
 "Obviously, there's a lot more guys than girls at the academies," Courtney Swift points out, "but I feel like it's kind of always going to be that way.
 There's going to be an imbalance."
 Likewise, Dominique Basso has "always known that the military is a more of a male-dominated field…I just accepted it."
 The trick to calming any worries about being unable to succeed in a testosterone-heavy world seems to be visiting the academies and talking with women who have experienced academy life.
 By "just talking with other females either in the academy or who had gone through it," Renee Nosko realized that "plenty of other females have done this before me.
 While we may not be in the majority, it is definitely doable, and it is in fact worthwhile.
 Because they influenced me, and I'll influence another generation, it will just grow and grow and grow until eventually we'll have equal service between men and women."